-- Observe the permissible axle loads and maximum permissible gross weight when loading the bike rack. - ► Bicycles may not jut out beyond the maximum width of the vehicle.
-Adjust the attachments for the bikes accordingly. - ▶ Load the bike rack with bicycles only. - ▶ Do not transport more than the permitted number of bicycles for the bike rack used. - Check the secure attachment of the bicycles on the bike rack after the first 10 km and then at each break in the journey.
+- Observe the permissible axle loads and maximum permissible gross weight when loading the bike rack. - ▶ Bicycles may not jut out beyond the maximum width of the vehicle.
+Adjust the attachments for the bikes accordingly. - ▶ Load the bike rack with bicycles only. - ▶ Do not transport more than the permitted number of bicycles for the bike rack used. - ► Check the secure attachment of the bicycles on the bike rack after the first 10 km and then at each break in the journey.

-- The identification plate and rear lights must not be covered. - Driving with a folded out bike rack without bicycles is not permitted. - Before every journey, check: Is the bike rack without bicycles folded in correctly?
+- Driving with a folded out bike rack without bicycles is not permitted. - Before every journey, check: Is the bike rack without bicycles folded in correctly?
 Are the bicycles securely fastened to the bike rack using the bike rack belts?